dechros/solarCleanerEmbedded/README.md

 # solarCleanerEmbedded
-This is the embedded software repository for the remote coltrolled solar cleaner machine.
+This is the embedded software repository for the remote controlled solar cleaner machine.